Skip to content

 jj bookmark set my-feature -r @

-jj bookmark-tug my-feature # Moves bookmark to parent
+jj tug # Moves the current bookmark to parent

 Bookmarks are optional in JJ—you can work entirely with change IDs.
-When you do need bookmarks (for pushing to GitHub), you name specific commits rather than tracking “the tip of my work.”
+You only need bookmarks when pushing to GitHub.

 Mistake 3: Avoiding Empty Commits (Graphite Habit)